 Alyson Gerber is the author of the critically acclaimed, own-voices novels Braced and Focused published by Scholastic.
 Her third novel Taking Up Space will be in stores on May 18, 2021.
 She has an MFA from The New School in Writing for Children and lives in New York City with her family.
 Visit her at alysongerber.com and find her everywhere else @alysongerber.

-Natalie is the author of more than sixty books and resources for kids, including THE WORLD NEVER SLEEPS (Tilbury House, 2018) and COOKIE CUTTERS & SLED RUNNERS (Sky Pony Press, 2017), her first middle grade novel.
+Natalie is the author of more than sixty books and resources for kids, including MALIK'S NUMBER THOUGHTS: A STORY ABOUT OCD (Albert Whitman & Co., 2022) and COOKIE CUTTERS & SLED RUNNERS (Sky Pony Press, 2017).
 Visit her website at www.natalierompella.com

 From the Mixed-Up Files is the group blog of middle-grade authors celebrating books for middle-grade readers.
 For anyone with a passion for children’s literature—teachers, librarians, parents, kids, writers, industry professionals— we offer regularly updated book lists organized by unique categories, author interviews, market news, and a behind-the-scenes look at the making of a children's book from writing to publishing to promoting.